-- 1. Assemble breakable coupling.
+- 1. Traffic Models Only: Assemble breakable coupling.
 Slide rod coupling halves (67) onto the studs (88) in the upper and lower rods (71, 72) and install coupling nuts (87). - 2.
 If necessary, install new groove pin (81) in valve seat (31).
 Slide drain plunger (7) into seat with oblong hole at lower end.
 Grease O-ring grooves in valve seat and install O-rings (3 and 77).
 Be sure to remove any twists. - 3.
-Slide crossarm (30) and valve seat (31) on operating rod (72).
+Slide crossarm (30) and valve seat (31) on operating rod (28 or 72).
 Position main valve (35) and upper washer (34) on lower washer (36).
 Screw lower washer onto rod, engaging diamond boss on lower washer in matching recess in crossarm.
 Position valve seal against valve seat (35) and tighten lower washer to at least 65 ft-lbs.
 Tighten enough to permit installation of the clevis pin (179) and kickout ring (180). - 4.
 Coat threads of valve seat (31) with grease.
-Carefully lower assembled operating rod into standpipe until valve seat rests on threads in valve seat insert.
-Grasping rod (71) firmly with both hands, slowly turn in a counterclockwise direction until threads engage, then turn clockwise until it is hand-tight. - 5.
-Slowly lower disassembly wrench over operating rod (71) in standpipe, and engage it with valve seat (31).
-See Figure 2 on Page 2A-23.
-Insert a 3 or 4 foot heavy steel bar through eye of wrench and tighten valve seat securely in valve seat insert.
+Carefully lower assembled operating rod into standpipe until valve seat rests on threads in hydrant bottom.
+Grasping rod (28 or 71) firmly with both hands, slowly turn in a counterclockwise direction until threads engage, then turn clockwise until it is hand tight. - 5.
+Slowly lower disassembly wrench over operating rod (28 or 71) in standpipe, and engage it with valve seat (31).
+Insert a 3 ft. or 4 ft. foot heavy steel bar through eye of wrench and tighten valve seat securely in hydrant bottom.
 Remove wrench.

-Do not exceed 200 ft-lbs torque (50 lb pull on the end of a 4 ft bar).
-One person using a bar 3 to 4 feet long can easily exert enough force to tighten valve seat.
-Further tightening may make future seat removal more difficult.

-6. Pull rod up as far as it will go (main valve will now be closed.
+Do not exceed 200 ft-lbs of torque (50 lb pull on the end of a 4 ft bar).
+One person using a bar 3 to 4 ft. long can easily exert enough force to tighten valve seat.
+Further tightening may make future seat removal more difficult. - 6.
+Pull rod up as far as it will go (main valve will now be closed.)
 Hold in this position while an assistant slowly turns on the water.

-WARNING:To prevent serious personal injury, do not stand over rod when assistant turns on the water.
+WARNING: To prevent serious personal injury, do not stand over rod when assistant turns on the water.